-Golden points out, 'If you know how the solutions work and its advantages — it will enable you to identify unmet needs and how to create high-value outcomes, stickiness, and when to propose (or introduce) new technology for the team to embrace.
+Golden points out, 'If you know how the solutions work and their advantages — it will enable you to identify unmet needs and create high-value outcomes, stickiness, and when to propose (or introduce) new technology for the team to embrace.

-In SaaS, it is easy to replace a vendor if customers don't see the continuity of that value, which they thought they were buying or a roadmap to the vision.
+It is easy to replace a vendor in SaaS if customers don't see the continuity of that value, which they thought they were buying, or a roadmap to the vision.

 When you help your customers build value in their own business, and they become highly successful, your company becomes a strategic partner and valued asset (to your customers).
 Now, you will enjoy long term success and longevity of partnerships.

-The rip and replace mindset is precisely what the name implies: replacing an old, complicated, unreliable system with one that is modern, fully functional, flexible, and responsive to changing business needs.
+The rip and replace mindset is precisely what the name implies: replacing an old, complicated, unreliable system with a modern, fully functional, flexible, and responsive changing business needs.